18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-travel.md

 2. Have the government automatically pay off the balance on your Travel Card.
 If you do your voucher correctly and on time, you will never have to worry about paying one of those bills yourself.

 On the other side, when travel expenses are submitted late, it’s a major drain on resources for the finance and agreements teams, which sometimes have to reopen billing and even modify agreements in order to recover our costs for the trip, which the Economy Act requires us to do.
-So, **no travel will be approved for anyone with travel expenses that are more than 5 business days outstanding.**
+So, **future travel may not be approved for anyone with travel expenses that are more than 5 business days outstanding.**

 [Back from your trip?
 Head on over to get reimbursed!](/travel-guide-5-reimbursement)